Is Alcatraz Haunted?

-Alcatraz Island and the prison has been the home of infamous gangsters, hardened criminals, and yes you guessed it – ghosts!
-The penitentiary is rumored to be haunted by the very people who were inprisoned within its cells.
-There are feelings of loss of freedom, fear, regret and anger.
+Alcatraz Island and the prison has been the home of infamous gangsters, hardened criminals, and yes, you guessed it – ghosts!
+The penitentiary is rumored to be haunted by the very people who were imprisoned within its cells.
+There are feelings of loss of freedom, fear, regret, and anger.

-One of the most feared entities in the former prison is “The Thing”.
-The Thing has glowing eyes and it has supposedly been seen by the inmates, as well as the staff in the prison.
-There have been reports of disembodied voices, putrid smells, sobbing and banging metal doors.
+One of the most feared entities in the former prison is “The Thing.”
+The Thing has glowing eyes, and it has supposedly been seen by the inmates and the staff in the prison.
+There have been reports of disembodied voices, putrid smells, sobbing, and banging metal doors.

 A guard reported that there was a figure haunting the block.
-The apparition had been seen numerous times and several people have claimed to have attacked by a man with glowing eyes.
-On one occasion a prisoner screamed and claimed that he was being attacked all throughout the night.
-The guards ignored him thinking he was hallucinating or just trying to aggravate them.
+The apparition had been seen numerous times, and several people have claimed to have been attacked by a man with glowing eyes.
+On one occasion, a prisoner screamed and claimed that he was being attacked throughout the night.
+The guards ignored him, thinking he was hallucinating or just trying to aggravate them.
 After screaming for some hours in the night, he finally fell silent.
-When guards opened the cell in the morning, they found the man dead and there were visible hand-prints on his throat.
+When guards opened the cell in the morning, they found the man dead, and there were visible hand-prints on his throat.

-Psychics that have visited the prison have reported cold spots; sudden emotional outbursts while in the building; apparitions that claimed they have been abused; and other traces which point to ghosts and spirits in unrest.
+Psychics that have visited the prison have reported cold spots; sudden emotional outbursts while in the building; apparitions that claimed they had been abused; and other traces that point to ghosts and spirits in unrest.

 The prison had a horrific execution punishment.
 Executions were carried out via hanging and the electric chair.
 Alcatraz housed some of the most notorious criminals in the world, including Al Capone.
 A guard was murdered in the 1930s and two died during the ill-fated 1946 escape attempt.
 Five prisoners committed suicide and at least twelve died while trying to escape.